 Regional Occupational Program (ROP)

-Fall 2020 - Coastline ROP After Bell Courses - Please take a look at what is offered!
+Fall 2021 - Coastline ROP Courses After Bell Courses

 The Coastline Regional Occupational Program prepares students to become gainfully employed in many different career areas.
 ROP classes can help you get the experience you need to obtain your first job, update your existing skills, and prepare you to qualify for a better job.
 Many courses include hands-on internships in business and industry.
 ROP can also be helpful in exploring college majors and career possibilities.